Florida Expungements and Sealings

 Q1.
 How do I qualify to SEAL my criminal record in Florida?

-KEY POINTS: An adjudication of guilt will prevent you from being able to expunge or seal all criminal records (See Question #15 for definition of adjudicated guilty).
+KEY POINTS: An adjudication of guilt will prevent you from being able to expunge or seal any criminal record (See Question #15 for definition of adjudicated guilty).
 In Florida, the courts can withhold adjudication (also known as "adjudication withheld," and "withhold of adjudication") and thereby maintain your eligibility to have your record sealed or expunged.

 Q2.
 How do I qualify to expunge a Florida criminal record?